 - Import Requirement 10 - Grape Phylloxera - Hosts and vectors

-- Import Requirement 11 - Iris Yellow Spot Tospovirus (IYSV) - Host and vectors
+- Import Requirement 11 - Onion Smut and Iris Yellow Spot Tospovirus (IYSV) - Host and vectors

-- Import Requirement 15 - Red Imported Fire Ant - Vectors
+- Import Requirement 15 - Red Imported Fire Ant - Carriers

 - Import Requirement 22 - Lupin Anthracnose Disease - Host and vectors